 There have been a few cases where the nut appears to come loose despite the fact you did everything correctly on the list above.
 First, we have to determine if the Posi*Lock nut is actually at fault.
 You can test the nut by taking a felt tip pen and marking the edge of the nut (see picture) and onto the threaded inner sleeve (not the axle).
 Ride your quad for a while and check your index marks.
 If they are still lined up then it’s not the Posi-Lock that is coming loose, but some other component.
 Bearings can be suspect but there are other items in the assembly (sprocket and brake flanges) that can also collapse and wear.
 If the index marks have shifted, then the Posi*Lock nut is coming loose.
 You can apply some Loctite to the inner sleeve of the nut.
 Use the blue medium strength Loctite and apply a couple of drops to the threads.
 Don’t over do it with the Loctite ( more is not better).
 You may need to get the nut off someday!
 Give the Loctite about 5 minutes to dry so you get full effectiveness.
 Most people have the red Loctite.
 If you use the red, apply only one drop!

 Some of you have noticed that if you grab the nut, you can rotate the whole assembly by hand!
-Don’t panic this is normal.
-Remember the Posi-Lock nut system keeps your axle from moving side to side in the bearing carrier.
+Don’t panic this is normal for some applications.
+Remember the Posi*Lock nut system keeps your axle from moving side to side in the bearing carrier.

 A word on wheel spacer deals!
 A lot of riders bought wheel spacers on E-bay with no hardware.
 I get phone calls asking how much for replacement stud extenders.
 Each time the callers assumed that the stud extenders where cheap.
 Stud extenders cost almost $10.00 each.
 These are custom made, heat treated, plated and not available at any hardware store.
 To buy a set of 8 stud extenders will cost you about $95.00 with shipping.
-The GL spacers which come with replacement bolts use a grade 8 or better bolt.
-Again the cost of these bolts is around $41.00 with shipping.
-Hardware store bolts are usually a grade 5 or lower which should not be used.
 The lesson here is to buy a complete wheel spacer set.
 Wheel spacers are inexpensive enough that you should be able to buy them new from an authorized dealer and also receive a limited 90 day warranty (our UTV aluminum spacers have a lifetime warranty)!
 See our dealer referral section and start calling for prices on wheel spacers.
 If you aren’t sure which spacers you need go to our wheel spacer section.
 Click on the big blue bar and search our data base to find your quad and to locate the wheel spacer part number you need.
 You can always call us and talk with a live person, 949-770-5533.